GRACE: Generating Socially Appropriate Robot Actions Leveraging LLMs and Human Explanations: Experiments and Results

 \subsubsection{Cluster Analysis and LLM Performances}

 First, we analyzed the entire MannersDB+ and each cluster based on their aleatoric uncertainty.
-We compute the aleatoric uncertainty as in Jonas et al.~\cite{tjomsland2022mind} by taking the mean of log variances of human scores for each scene, i.e., $log\sigma^2(s_{a_j}^{x_i})$.
+To compute the uncertainty, as in Jonas et al.~\cite{tjomsland2022mind}, we took the mean of log variances of human scores for each scene, i.e., $log\sigma^2(s_{a_j}^{x_i})$.
 Expectedly, the lowest value was obtained for the certain cluster (-0.59 $\pm$ 0.41), whereas it was higher for the whole data (-0.31 $\pm$ 0.56) and the highest for the uncertain cluster (0.25 $\pm$ 0.36).

 Next, we show LLM prediction performances on the entire MannersDB+ and each cluster in Table~\ref{table:LLM_performances}, where we compare different LLMs based on how well their predictions match with human scores.
 Once again, expectedly, all models showed lower RMSE values and almost always the highest correlation coefficients (PCC and CCC) for samples in the certain cluster, whereas these performances were the worst for the uncertain cluster, and the whole data was in between.
-Additionally, when we compare the performances of different LLM models, we see that they all reported similar RMSE values (Google/flan-t5-xxl slightly better), whereas the correlation coefficients were substantially higher for GPT 4o, meaning that GPT 4o was the best one to capture the trend in human scores.
+Additionally, when we compare the performances of different LLM models, we see that they all reported similar RMSE values (Google/flan-t5-xxl slightly better), whereas the correlation coefficients were substantially higher for GPT-4o, making it the best at capturing the trend in human scores.